christoff-buerger/racr/examples/examples-overview.md

 ## _SLE 2015_: _RACR_ motivation and overview example submitted to the _8th ACM SIGPLAN International Conference on Software Language Engineering_

-**Difficult level:** RAG-controlled rewriting novice, _RACR_ novice **New features:** Introduction to rewrites and incremental evaluation **Size:** Small
+**Difficult level:** RAG-controlled rewriting novice, _RACR_ novice **New features:** Rewrites, concepts of RAG-controlled rewriting **Size:** Small
 **Scheme library:** No, ordinary _Scheme_ top-level program

 This example summarises and motivates the essential features of _RACR_ by implementing a simple nested programming language, enriched with type coercion, superfluous cast optimisation and type refactoring.
-The example shows:
+The example gives an overview of the basic concepts of RAG-controlled rewriting:
-  * How reference attributes extend abstract syntax trees to abstract syntax graphs
+  * How reference attributes extend _abstract syntax trees_ to _abstract syntax graphs_
-  * How dynamic attribute dependencies extend abstract syntax graphs to dynamic attribute dependency graphs
+  * How _dynamic attribute dependencies_ extend abstract syntax graphs to _dynamic attribute dependency graphs_
-  * The importance and benefits of dynamic dependencies for incremental attribute evaluation
+  * The importance and benefits of dynamic dependencies for _incremental attribute evaluation_
-  * How reference attribute grammar analyses can be used to ease the development of transformations
+  * How reference attribute grammar based analyses can be used to ease the development of _rewrite-based transformations_

 Objectives:
   * Overview of essential _RACR_ features (abstract syntax tree scheme + attribution = abstract syntax graph scheme, rewrites)
   * Self-contained, easy and fast to understand motivation of RAG-controlled rewriting

+## Atomic Petri Nets

+**Difficult level:** RAG-controlled rewriting novice, _RACR_ disciple **New application:** RAG-controlled rewriting for incremental program execution **Size:** Small
+**Scheme library:** Yes

+## _TTC 2015 fUML Activity Diagrams_: Solution of _The TTC 2015 Model Execution Case_ submitted to the _8th Transformation Tool Contest_

+**Difficult level:** RAG-controlled rewriting disciple, _RACR_ experienced **New concept:** Language reuse by means of cross-language higher-order attributes **Size:** Small/Medium
+**Scheme library:** Yes

 ## Questionnaires: _Language Workbench Challenges 2013 & 2014_

-**Difficult level:** RAG-controlled rewriting disciple, _RACR_ disciple **New features:** Extensive introduction to RAG-controlled rewriting and incremental evaluation **Size:** Small/Medium
+**Difficult level:** RAG-controlled rewriting disciple, _RACR_ experienced **New application:** RAG-controlled rewriting for interactive runtime models **Size:** Small/Medium
 **Scheme library:** Yes